stride3d/stride-docs/en/manual/stride-for-unity-developers/index.md

 #### Transform Directions
 Unlike Unity, Stride provides a Backward, Left, and Down property.
+Note that those are matrix properties, so setting one of those is not enough to properly rotate the matrix.

 | Unity®  | Stride |
 | ----- | ------- |